 The community members or organization making the request shall indicate that they have read and understand the policies and rules governing use of College District facilities and that they will abide by those rules.

 Requests for community use of College District facilities shall be considered on a first-come, first-served basis.

-The vice chancellor of administrative affairs shall approve or reject the request in accordance with provisions of and deadlines set out in this policy and administrative procedures, without regard to the religious, political, philosophical, or other content of the speech likely to be associated with the community members' or organization's use of the facility.
+The dean of administrative services shall approve or reject the request in accordance with provisions of and deadlines set out in this policy and administrative procedures, without regard to the religious, political, philosophical, or other content of the speech likely to be associated with the community members' or organization's use of the facility.